Media and Communication with Foundation Year BA (Hons)

 After you’ve successfully completed the Foundation Year you have the option to apply to transfer to a different undergraduate degree programme within CCI to pursue your area of interest or to continue onto the Media and Communication degree programme.

-- E-Portfolio for Film and Broadcasting
+- E-Portfolio for Film and Television

 - Introduction to Media Studies